evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 Evidence will save your credentials locally, and run a test query to confirm that it can connect.

+Connections to databases in production are managed via [environment variables](/cli#environment-variables)

 ### Supported data sources

 Evidence supports: